Modeso/ModesoActionOverlay/README.md

 ### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate MNavigationTabs into your project manually.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate ModesoActionOverlay into your project manually.
 > Simply download zip folder and unarchieve it, drag the directory `Sources/` into your project navigation and that's it.
 ---